kydoz/functional-dependency-calculator/README.md

 London,Jenny
 ```

 It is easy to conclude from this table (and our program does too) that the single fd verified in this table is $\text{city} \ \rightarrow \ \text{name}$.
-However, it is up to us to verify if in the given context if it would really be possible retrieve someone's name by the city they are in.
+However, it is up to us to verify if, in the given context, it would really be possible retrieve someone's name by the city they are living in.

 ## Setup